LSHTMPathogenSeqLab/Malaria-MOI/README.md

 ## Introduction

 This is a tool to estimate multiplicity of infection (MOI) from BAM and VCF inputs.
 This is particularly useful in the context of malaria.
 Compatible with python=3.11, ensure MD tag is in BAM header.
+Please raise an issue or pull request here if you have any issues running Malaria-MOI: https://github.com/LSHTMPathogenSeqLab/Malaria-MOI.

 ## Installation